 In a world full of misinformation about the hijab, I want to spread positivity around.
-Hijab is not a symbol of oppression but instead, focuses on the freedom of choice.
+Hijab is not a symbol of oppression when worn without constraint, instead, focuses on the freedom of choice.

 Everyone’s history with the hijab and the way they came to wear it is different.
 Maybe you didn’t want to wear it initially.
 Maybe you started and then stopped.
 Maybe you started very late in life.
 Maybe you’d like to change how you do it.
 Here is My Hijab Story.